lobhtml/retro-docs/posts/domain-xyz.md

 # Update 27 July 2026

-Porkbun support responded to my email, informing me that "to our current knowledge **the 1.111B pricing tier remains unaffected** after the upcoming changes". .xyz staff also responded, reconfirming that "**1.111B domains will not be affected by the price increase**".
+Porkbun support responded to my email, informing me that "to our current knowledge **the 1.111B pricing tier remains unaffected** after the upcoming changes".
+A .xyz staff member also responded, reconfirming that "**1.111B domains will not be affected by the price increase**".